explicit-robotics/explicit-robotics.github.io/docs/_sources/exp_robot/kuka_LBR_iiwa7.rst.txt

 Linkages of LBR iiwa7
 ==================================
 Kuka LBR iiwa7 has 7 degrees of freedom, with 7 linkages.
-Note that LBR iiwa7 indicates the payload of the robot, rather than the degrees of freedom.
+Note that number in "LBR iiwa7" indicates the payload of the robot, rather than the degrees of freedom.
 The 7 linkages and the fixed basis of the robot is shown below:

 .. figure:: ../images/LBR_iiwa7_Linkage.png